se-edu/learningresources/contents/node/nodejs.md

 Read on to find out about how to incorporate external dependencies, manage them and use Node's module system to organize your code.

-### Benefit 2: Avoid synchronization problems and overheads
+### Benefit 2: Avoid Synchronization Problems and Overheads

 Node is designed to be **event-driven**.
 When an event happens e.g. an I/O event is complete, the event handler/callback function will be enqueued in a queue where it will be subsequently scheduled to run by the [event loop](https://medium.com/the-node-js-collection/what-you-should-know-to-really-understand-the-node-js-event-loop-and-its-metrics-c4907b19da4c).
 The main event loop (where Javascript code is executed) is single-threaded.

 This means that we can avoid thread overheads and synchronization problems including deadlocks and race conditions.

-### Benefit 3: Fast for I/O intensive tasks
+### Benefit 3: Fast for I/O Intensive Tasks

 This is due to the **non-blocking** I/O model.

 When file and other I/O operations requests are made in Python or Java, they are blocking -- subsequent requests (in the same thread) have to be enqueued and can only be processed after the current operation and request completes.
 Meanwhile, the program remains idle.
 In contrast, Node has an event loop which delegates the actual tasks to other systems (e.g. file system and databases) and it is almost never blocked after delegation.
 While an I/O operation is incomplete, the event loop can still process subsequent requests.

-### Benefit 4: Use JavaScript for both front and back-end development
+### Benefit 4: Use JavaScript for Both Front and Back-end Development

 Using Node for back-end development makes it possible to share and reuse code between the front-end and back-end.
 Teams can be more efficient and less reliant on documentation as they can read the code directly.
 The team can also become more cross-functional as developers can contribute to both development.

-### Benefit 5: Easy dependency management with npm
+### Benefit 5: Easy Dependency Management With npm

 Node Package Manager (npm) is used to
 * Search for node.js packages online